Deep sea mining: The International Seabed Authority (ISA)

 The International Seabed Authority (ISA) was established under Article 156 of UNCLOS 1982 as an autonomous intergovernmental organization.
 Following the adoption of the implementing Agreement on July 28, 1994, and its entry into force on November 16, 1994, the ISA held its inaugural meeting in Jamaica.
 It gained observer status at the United Nations in October 1996, confirming its recognition as a legal entity under international law.

 Under Article 157 of UNCLOS and the Part XI implementing agreement, the ISA is tasked with organizing and controlling activities in the Area, designated as the common heritage of mankind under Article 140 (LOSC 1982, UN 1994).
 This role has grown in importance with increasing interest in marine mineral exploitation by states and private entities.

 The ISA operates through three main organs: the Assembly, the council, and the Secretariat.
 All 168 States Parties to UNCLOS, including the EU, are members of the Assembly, which elects the Council and Secretary-General, holds the authority to approve or reject the council's proposals for seabed mining, and oversees the Authority's budget.

+The United Nations Convention on the Law and the Sea is related to the implementation of part XI of the United Nations Convention on the Law and the Sea.
+This established a legal and regulatory framework governing deep sea mining in areas by the location beyond the limits of the jurisdiction.
+This convention is considered one of the most successful multilateral treaties in history that governs a wide range of topics such as the limits of continental shelves to the right of the free navigation in water.
+Under this convention, the exploration and exploitation of seabed minerals have to be carried out under a contract with the International Seabed Authority and is subject to its rules, regulations, and procedures.

 The 36-member Council authorizes contracts for seabed exploration and exploitation and proposes governance regulations subject to the Assembly's approval.
 It also nominates the Secretary-General, who serves a four-year term as the chief administrative officer of the ISA, supervises staff, and ensures impartiality by refraining from mining-related financial interests.

 Additional advisory bodies include the Legal and Technical Commission, which makes recommendations on mining rules, and the Finance Committee, which addresses budgetary matters.
 Members are nominated by states and serve in their personal capacities.
-The Enterprise, the Authority's commercial arm, is empowered to conduct mining operations, initially through joint ventures, to generate revenues for equitable distribution among developing nations,.
+The Enterprise, the Authority's commercial arm, is empowered to conduct mining operations, initially through joint ventures, to generate revenues for equitable distribution among developing nations.

 However, critics, particularly environmental groups, argue that the ISA faces a conflict of interest as both regulator and potential operator through the Enterprise.
 The ISA has denied these allegations.